jadecobra/python_tdd_exercises/source/functions.rst

 .. code-block:: shell

-  AttributeError: module 'src.functions' has no attribute 'function_w_return'
+  AttributeError: module 'src.functions' has no attribute 'w_return'

 ``functions.py`` in the ``src`` folder_ does not have ``w_return`` in it